piranha/twinspark-js/www/api/ts-swap-push.md

 `ts-swap-push="<selector>"` marks an element in a response to be pushed somewhere.
-This element should not be a first element in a response, since first is going to be used for regular flow. `ts-swap` is relevant here, with `ts-swap-push` having a role of `ts-target` here.
+This element should not be a first element in a response, since first is going to be used for regular flow.

+Discovery of an element is somewhat more involved.
+If you have more than one origin (which happens when using [`ts-req-batch`](../ts-req-batch/)), then your origin is going to be `document.body` (for the lack of better ideas).

+In case of regular [`ts-req`](../ts-req/) discovery starts with an origin.
+It first looks for [`ts-target`](../ts-target/) on origin element, so your selector can look around original target.
+And then of course it looks at [`ts-swap`](../ts-swap/) to determine what to do.

 {{ template "examples" . }}